OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 The model discloses sensitive training data or is abused to do so.

 ### 2.2.1.
 Sensitive data output from model
 The output of the model may contain sensitive data from the training set, for example a large language model generatinh output including personal data that was part of its training set.
 An unintentional fault causes the disclosure, either through normal use or through evocation by an attacker using the system.

+**Controls for sensitive data output from model:**
+* Assess the risk of this happening and when necessary experiment to provoke this.

 ### 2.2.2.
 Model inversion
 Model inversion attacks occur when an attacker reconstructs a part of the training set by intensive experimentation during which the input is optimized to maximize indications of confidence level in the output of the model.